 - Is the venue transparent about their costs for lodging, food, audio / video equipment, and so on?

 At Spirit Mountain Casino, we make planning for a corporate retreat incredibly easy.
 Our conference facilities sales kit has all the information you could need on our comfortable lodging, decadent menu items, A/V equipment rentals, transportation, and so on.
 Grand Ronde, Oregon is adjacent to larger cities that have plenty of activities for your team too, such as nearby museums and parks, golf courses, and numerous specialty wineries.
-In our casino, you’ll find some of the trendiest slot games; table games favorites like blackjack, roulette, craps, Let it Ride and Pai Gow; a state of the art poker room; plus Bingo and Keno!
+In our casino, you’ll find some of the trendiest slot games; table games favorites like blackjack, roulette, craps, Let it Ride and Pai Gow; a state of the art poker room; plus Keno!
 The options for team-building activities and fun group outings are endless at Spirit Mountain Casino.

 4: Create an Agenda

 Making the agenda for your corporate retreat is where a lot of the fun will come in: what sessions will be available?
 Who will speak at these sessions?
 Which team-building activities will you employ?
 Where will they be hosted?
 Once you’ve nailed down the potential tasks, narrow them down further by selecting which ones best suit the objective of the retreat.
 After that, schedule everything: events, meals, travel time, etc. This can be easily done through tools like Google Calendar or even with pen and paper!
 One tip: ensure you’re leaving room for downtime!
 You don’t want to wear out your team or not give them the opportunity to explore the new environment.